amitk-abk/Learnings/RabbitMQ Install Steps.md

 Get the rabbitmq from https://www.rabbitmq.com/install-windows.html (make sure its compatibility with erlang).
 You can download any of installer from Bintray of Github.
 Once downloaded, right click on install file, go to properties and uncheck if blocking option is enabled (if available at bottom, else ignore)
-To install, right click on install file and choose run as an administrator.
+To install, right click on install file and **choose run as an administrator**.

 3. **Enable management console :**
 **(open command prompt in administrator mode)**,